 Tennis shoes, sneakers, and walking shoes used for exercising are especially prone to collecting odors.
 To minimize shoe odors, after each wearing, put a sachet of baking soda inside each of the shoes to absorb the odors until you're ready to wear them again.

 To make the sachets, just wrap up some baking soda in a small piece of cloth and tie it with ribbon or string.
 You'll have your own homemade sachet to use in your shoes.
-If you wish, you can add a few drops of essential oil, such as lavendar, to help add a pleasant fragrance as the baking soda is performing its odor-removal work.
+If you wish, you can add a few drops of essential oil, such as lavender, to help add a pleasant fragrance as the baking soda is performing its odor-removal work.

 Sachet variation: Fill the toe of a sock with baking soda and tie it off.
 Leave sock sachets in your shoes overnight to absorb odors.
 This can be part of your ongoing routine for any athletic shoes you wear regularly.